-A Notice of Motion must do no more than call for a Council report if the Notice of Motion proposes any action that: It should not do any of the following:
+A Notice of Motion must call for a Council report if the Notice of Motion proposes any action that:

 - a. affect the levels of Council service; - b. be inconsistent with the strategic objectives of the Council as outlined in the Council Plan; - c. commit Council to expenditure that is not included in the adopted Budget; - d. propose to establish, amend or extend an adopted Council policy or position; - e. commit Council to any contractual arrangement; - f. concern any litigation in respect of which Council is a party; or - g. impact on perceived procedural fairness to a person or entity which is the subject of a pending decision by Council.